Nothing-avil/YT_TrendingVideos_Analysis_Using_R/README.md

 # Purpose

-The purpose of this project is to analyze the impact of the YouTube algorithm on video recommendations.
-By using our annotated dataset and our metric for measuring video engagement, we aim to provide insights into how the algorithm selects and recommends videos to viewers.
+The purpose of this project is to analyze the impact of the factors on YouTube video .
+By using our annotated dataset and our metric for measuring video engagement, we aim to provide insights into how the video gets populated and which factor highly affect it.

 # Conclusion